AMENDED AND RESTATED CERTIFICATE OF INCORPORATION

 [Remainder of page intentionally left blank]

-IN WITNESS WHEREOF, the undersigned, being a duly authorized officer of the Corporation, has executed this Amended and Restated Certificate of Incorporation the __ day of November, 2019 and shall have an Effective Time of the time of filing with the Delaware Secretary of State as of November ___, 2019.
+IN WITNESS WHEREOF, the undersigned, being a duly authorized officer of the Corporation, has executed this Amended and Restated Certificate of Incorporation the 30th day of September, 2013.

 Algodon wines & Luxury development Group, Inc.

 |By: /s/ Scott Mathis|